georgeerol/SearchAndSampleRoverProject/README.md

 #### Pixel to world map
 The threshold images pixels values to rover centric cords are done for the terrain, rock and obstacles.
 The function rover_coords returns the x and y position for each of the white pixel from a threshold image then the function pix_to_world()  converts the rover coordinates to the coordinates of the world, so showing what the rover camera is filming.

+**See the [Rover Project Test Notebook](https://github.com/fouliex/SearchAndSampleRoverProject/blob/master/code/Rover_Project_Test_Notebook.ipynb)  for all the mapping source code**
 ### Navigation

 #### Main
-The main script use for autonomous navigation and mapping is under the code folder, drive_rover.py.
+The main script use for autonomous navigation and mapping is under the code folder, `drive_rover.py`.

 #### Lib
 The lib folder contains the `perception.py`, `decision.py` and `supporting_function.py`.